 2.3 Email updates

 We invite visitors to our website to sign up to receive regular email updates about our work.
 These are of vital importance to the success of our mission to champion refugee rights and transform their lives for the better.
 They include opportunities to support our campaigns, organise activities to raise funds for refugees, or make financial donations to enable us to continue providing our services.
 They also include newsletters about specific projects, such as our Advocacy Network and support for Refugee Community Organisations.
 We aim to give you control over what emails you do and do not receive, and you can update your preferences or unsubscribe from our email mailing lists at any time by clicking here.
-Our email updates are managed using a third party provider, Charity eMail, which is powered by Dotmailer.
-You can find out more about Dotmailer at section 4 below.

 2.4 Contact forms and email links

 Should you choose to contact us using a contact form or an email link, none of the data that you supply will be stored by this website or passed to/processed by any of the third party data processors defined in section 4.
 Instead, the data will be collated into an email and sent to us over the Simple Mail Transfer Protocol (SMTP).
 Our SMTP servers are protected by TLS (sometimes known as SSL) meaning that the email content is encrypted before being sent across the internet.
 The email content is then decrypted by our local computers and devices.

 To encourage discussion about refugee issues, we enable visitors to leave comments on our blogs.
 Should you choose to add a comment to any posts that we have published on our blog, the name and email address you enter with your comment will be saved to our website’s database, along with the time and date that you submitted the comment.
 This information is only used to identify you as a contributor to the comment section of the respective blog post and is not passed on to any of the third party data processors detailed below.
 Only your name will be shown on the public-facing website.